Priority places for rural students in medicine and dentistry degrees

 Some students admitted to the MD at Griffith will be allocated to spend a year at a rural placement.
 The aim is for at least 25% of students to have spent a year or more in rural placements by the time they graduate.

-When nominating placement preferences, students have the option of ranking the 5 different placement zones in preferred order.
+When nominating placement preferences, students have the option of ranking the five different placement zones in preferred order.
 While preferences are taken into account, not all students will get their most preferred placement as quota limits apply.

-If I apply for entry via GURPAS, does it mean I will automatically get a Bonded Medical Program (BMP) Place?
+If I apply for entry via GURPAS, does it mean I will automatically get a Bonded Medical Program (BMP) place?

 No, Bonded places and unencumbered CSP places are distributed across all rural and non-rural applicants.